There are a lot of terms to pick up when you’re learning how to set up a website for your business or your blog. But what is a website builder?

 What Are Website Builders?

-Although it sounds basic, a good website builder can deliver a professional looking site that uses mobile-friendly best practices, integrates with social media and e-commerce tools, and seamlessly updates to stay current and secure.
+Although it sounds basic, a good website creator can deliver a professional looking site that uses mobile-friendly best practices, offers a user-friendly interface, integrates with social media and e-commerce tools, and seamlessly updates to stay current and secure on the web.

 For most people, especially those who are setting up their first site, a website builder offers a low-stress, low-cost option for creating a good-quality site.